charlesrc/large-area-data/README.md

 # Requirements
 ## Python
-Install packages needed to run all notebooks with the following command in the main folder: `pip freeze > requirements.txt`
+Install packages needed to run all notebooks with the following command in the main folder `pip freeze > requirements.txt`

 ## Matlab
 List of required packages